baselime/docs/sending-data/logs-enrichment.md

 - `traceId`
 - `error`
 - `namespace`
+- `service`

 You can add those fields to your logs to enable the [Requests](../analysing-data/overview.md) view in Baselime.

 !!!
-Baselime automatically adds those fields to logs coming from cloud services with deep integrations such as [AWS Lambda](./platforms/aws/aws-lambda/index.md) and [Vercel](./platforms/vercel.md).
+Baselime automatically adds those fields to logs coming from cloud services with deep integrations such as [AWS Lambda](./platforms/aws/aws-lambda/index.md), [Vercel](./platforms/vercel.md) and [Cloudflare Workers](./platforms/cloudflare/index.md).
 !!!

 ---